Census 2020 Reminder - Get Counted!

-In the midst of all the coronavirus daily updates and information, I would like to take a moment to bring special attention to April 1 - not because of April Fools, but to remind you to complete the 2020 Census on Census Day!
+In the midst of all the coronavirus daily updates and information, I would like to take a moment to bring special attention and remind you to complete the 2020 Census.

 Most of you should have already received an invitation in your mailbox to complete the questionnaire.
 Areas that are less likely to respond online will receive a paper form along with the invitation to respond online or over the phone.